Modern Question Answering Systems Explained

 Question answering (QA) has come along in leaps and bounds over the last couple years.
 Just one year ago, the SQuAD 2.0 benchmark was smashed overnight by BERT when it outperformed NLNet by 6% F1.
 Since then, steady gains have been made month to month and human level performance has already been exceeded by models such as XLNet, RoBERTa and ALBERT.
 This level of precision would have been hard to imagine in a pre-deep learning era and it shows just how far models have come in understanding both syntax and semantics.
 The figure below displays an answerable (left) and unanswerable (right) examples from the SQuAD 2.0 dataset:

 The complexity, however, of working with the data and modeling pipeline is a high barrier to entry for those who want to tweak and improve these models.
 Almost all question answering datasets include documents that are longer enough not to fit in a standard Transformer model.
 As a result, there is a lot of engineering involved in decomposing a document into smaller passages, making individual predictions for each passage and then aggregating them into a single final prediction.
-This is a challenge that we tackled when reimplementing the question answering pipeline in our frameworks (Haystack and FARM) and here we will share what we learned while building a more developer friendly and performant way of doing QA.
+This is a challenge that we tackled when reimplementing the question answering pipeline in our Haystack framework and here we will share what we learned while building a more developer friendly and performant way of doing QA.
 Here's a 10,000-foot overview of what different stages of a question answering pipeline are:

 Before we get in to it, it’s worth stating that by question answering we actually are referring specifically to SQuAD 2.0 style extractive question answering where a model must either identify the span in a document which answers the given question (positive-answer) or else state that the answer cannot be answered by the document (no-answer).